Frequently Asked Questions

 There will be also be a significant number of background and support hand‐outs that all students will need to download from the internet.
 GFA typically uses D2L for distribution.
 They will provide the link.

-How long is the GFA certification program and do I have to take both courses?
+How long is the GFA certification program and do I have to three courses?
+The GFA now has 3 pathways: On-Set Production; Post Production; and Esports.
 The entire program takes about 12 months (40 weeks plus holiday time) to complete.
-Successful completion of all courses is required to obtain the Georgia Film Academy Certification and a transcript from the Film and Media Center of Clayton State that details courses completed.
+Successful completion of three courses in a chosen pathway is required to obtain the Georgia Film Academy Certification, and a transcript from the Film and Media Center of Clayton State will detail courses completed.

 What does GFA cover?
 The first GFA course assumes no prior experience or knowledge of film, with a focus on job descriptions, organizational structure and order of operations divided into 3 pathways: on-set production, post-production, and Esports.
 The introductory courses will build basic skills in the chosen field.
 Students will then take 2 craft courses dedicated to the path they have selected.
 The GFA internship is available by application only.
 Please contact email@example.com for more information.